28 Spots to Never, Ever Skip When Spring Cleaning

 Is your eyesight getting bad or is your room really that dim?
 Although we usually dust the fan blades, we often neglect the actual globes and lamp shades of lighting fixtures.
 “At first glance, these may not seem dusty, but once you wipe one you will see a noticeable difference,” says Novak.
 Remove the globes and wash in soapy water, rinse, and air dry.
 Dust the inside of a lampshade and then wash with soapy water in the sink.
 Rinse and let air dry.

-You’ll love these 20 spring cleaning tasks you can do in 60 seconds or less.
+Pressed for time?
+You’ll love these quick spring cleaning tasks you can do in 60 seconds or less.

 Why would we need to clean something that churns up food from dishes or food prep if we’re rinsing it down with water with each use?
 There is always some amount of food left behind, especially in the crevices in the actual disposal and the rubber ring.
 These leftover pieces linger and become a breeding ground for bacteria which can make us ill when it comes into contact with our food we’re rinsing in the sink or by touching it with our hands.
 Meg Roberts, president of Molly Maids, says even pesky fruit flies can be attracted to the garbage disposal.
 To clean it, make sure the disposal is turned off.
 “Put on a glove, use a cloth soaked in disinfectant and wipe the underside of the black, rubber ring,” says Roberts.